Part 4: Topic Modelling, an approach to Text Analytics

 This is the 4th article in my series of Text Analytics posts explaining popular approaches to feedback analysis.
 Last week, we talked about text categorization, a Machine Learning approach that requires training data.
 We concluded that it can’t detect emerging themes in people’s feedback and that it’s only as accurate as the supplied training data.

-Today, we’ll discuss topic modelling, also a Machine Learning approach, but an unsupervised one, which means that this approach learns from raw text.
+Today, we’ll discuss topic modeling, also a Machine Learning approach, but an unsupervised one, which means that this approach learns from raw text.
 Sounds exciting, right?

-Here is an example of applying topic modelling to beer reviews:
+Here is an example of applying topic modeling to beer reviews:

 - The input are reviews of various beers

 - A topic is a collection of similar words like coffee, dark, chocolate, black, espresso

 - Each review is assigned a list of topics.
 In this example, The Kernel Export stout London has 4 topics assigned to it.

 The topics can also be weighted.
 For example, a customer comment like “your customer support is awful, please get a phone number”, could have weights and topics as following:

 The best thing about topic modeling is that it needs no input other than the raw customer feedback.
 As mentioned, unlike text categorization, it’s unsupervised.
 In simple words, the learning happens by observing which words appear alongside other words in which reviews, and capturing this information using probability statistics.
 If you are into maths, you will love the concept, explained thoroughly in the corresponding Wikipedia article, and if those formulas are a bit too much, I recommend Joyce Xu’s explanation.

 There are Text Analytics startups that use topic modeling to provide analysis of feedback and other text datasets.
 Other companies, like StitchFix for example, use topic modelling to drive product recommendations.
 They extended traditional topic modelling with a Deep Learning technique called word embeddings.
 It allows to capture semantics in a more accurate way (more on this in our Part 5).